tupini07/raylib-cpp-cmake-template/README.md

 # Questions and comments

 If you have any question then feel free to [create a new discussion](https://github.com/tupini07/raylib-cpp-cmake-template/discussions/new), or if you see any issue then go ahead and [open a new issue](https://github.com/tupini07/raylib-cpp-cmake-template/issues/new).

+If you see anything that can be improved then feel free to make a PR!
+Those are always welcome 🙂